geerlingguy/pi-camera/README.md

 ### Enabling the camera at boot

-To get the camera to start up at system boot, TODO.
+Instructions for making the camera start at system boot using `systemd` will be added soon.

 ## License